Equity and Excellence in Education Provost Fellowship

 • Opportunities for additional professional development

-By the end of year three, fellows will be able to:
+During continued participation in the E3 Learning Community, fellows will be able to:

 • Engage in project-based work or other opportunities to incorporate inclusive teaching practices into their areas of disciplinary expertise and research